Education Jobs

 School Transport & Safety Aide (Openings: 2)

-Openings: 2 Location: Nairobi – Komarock Overview: Our client runs a multi-route school transport service with strict safeguarding protocols.
-You’ll ride assigned buses, verify manifests, strap seat belts, and help young pupils board and alight safely.
-Mornings start early and require kindness, alert observation, and steady routines.
-You’ll communicate with parents and security guards on timing and changes using prepared scripts.
-If you’re dependable, calm under pressure, and believe safety is the ultimate customer service, this route team will value you.
+Openings: 2 Location: Nairobi – Komarock Overview: School transport is about more than buses, it’s about trust, safety, and calm routines.
+As a School Transport Aide, you’ll ensure pupils board and alight safely, verify manifests, strap seat belts, and maintain order on multi-route services.
+Every trip sets the tone for the day and reassures parents that their children are in capable hands.
+Our client values dependability, patience, and vigilance.
+You’ll communicate clearly with parents, drivers, and security using prepared scripts, track attendance, and record any incidents.
+A calm, steady presence is essential, especially during busy morning and afternoon shifts.
+Daily responsibilities include checking route lists, escorting pupils safely, liaising with school staff, and keeping the bus tidy.
+Your observation and attention to detail directly impact KPIs like on-time routes, zero incidents, and accurate manifests.
+This role is ideal for someone who enjoys structured routines, child-focused service, and hands-on safety responsibilities.
+Over time, you can grow from Aide to Transport Coordinator and eventually Student Services Assistant, building a career in school operations and pupil welfare.
 Key Responsibilities: - Check route lists; seat belts; attendance. - Escort young pupils; liaise with parents/guards. - Record incidents; keep the bus tidy.
 Education & Experience: - Certificate in any field; child-care interest; 0–1 year.
 Skills: - Calm presence, observation, politeness, and punctuality.
 KPIs: - On-time routes, zero incidents, accurate manifests.
 Compensation (Kenya): - Base: KES 38,000–48,000. - Route premium: +KES 500–800 per very early or late route.
 Client estimates: pay varies with route complexity, number of daily routes covered, and behavior management skill.
 Benefits: - Medical, uniform, first-aid training.
 Growth Path: - Aide → Transport Coordinator → Student Services Assistant.

 K sh 38,000 – 48,000 gross / month